Program available here.

 Lee, Eduardo (Madrid, Spain)

-Massarotti, Davide (Naples, Italy)
+Massarotti, Davide (Napoli, Italy)

 Roch, Jean-François (Paris-Saclay, France)